Big News! Accepting weekend and weekday bookings beginning March 2021

 E-mail the dates you want to email@example.com , text or call 404-317-9556.

 Hybrids / Stripers (spinning tackle) – April is the beginning of the top water bite for stripers and hybrids.
 No matter what type of fishing you like to do, it is one of the best months to fish Lake Oconee.

 We will begin the month long-lining bass minnows from mid lake to the dam and up the Richland Creek Branch all the way to the Ritz.
 The set up is simple and its a fun way to fish.
 I use medium / heavy spinning rods spooled with 12 lb. test.
 On the business end is a swivel to keep the line from twisting, a leader of 10 lb. fluorocarbon, and finally a #4 circle hook.
 This a small hook for our quarry, but it allows the minnow to swim freely.
 I run 4 of these rigs off the back of the boat and troll between .05 to .09 mph.
 When a fish hits, the rod will double over and the fight is on!

 Hybrids / Stripers (fly fishing) – Early April, fly fishing will be hit or miss.
 The bite will be for the first hour after day light and the last hour before sunset.
 The best fly fishing here occurs when Georgia Power pumps water up from Lake Sinclair.
 They do this when power demand is high, usually in warmer temperatures.
 They do not publish a generation schedule.
 I recommend doing a combo trip (fly fishing and spin fishing) so if the fly bite is off, you can still have a great day.
 The shad spawn usually occurs towards the end of April.
 This will provide a good opportunity for fly fishermen at first light as the hybrids and stripers move shallow to feed on the spawning shad.

-Here are some pics from an afternoon late May last year:
+Here are some pics from trips in April over the last three years:

 Book your trip early and enjoy the great fishing on Lake Oconee!